DA Toolkit

 The Seria-Think Instrument — Revised

-A novel DA instrument aimed at assessing and teaching children planning and self-regulation behavior, plus a variety of arithmetic skills based on the operations of seriation and math.
+A novel DA instrument for assessing and teaching planning, self-regulation, and arithmetic skills based on seriation and math.
 Includes an Easy Version, a Transfer Test, and a Mental Rotation Test.
+Designed for grades 1–3 and older children with self-regulation difficulties.

 The Windows Mental-Rotation Dynamic Assessment (WMR-DA)